Ebbski/Ebbski/README.md

 ## About Me
 - 🌱 I’m currently learning programming in C and ASM
-- 🔭 I work as a programming ang tech support for students
+- 🔭 I work as a programming and tech support for students
 - 🎓 I'm currently in my final year of my bachelors degree, graduating in June 2025

 ## 🛠️ Skills and Tools